Gave approval to Aircel-Maxis deal in normal course of biz: Chidambaram

-Former Finance Minister P Chidambaram on Tuesday said he had granted approval to the Aircel-Maxis deal “in the normal course of business.”
+Former Finance Minister P Chidambaram today said he had granted approval to the Aircel-Maxis deal “in the normal course of business.”

 “In the Aircel-Maxis case, taking into account the face value of the foreign investment, the FIPB (Foreign Investment Promotion Board) submitted the case to the Finance Minister and sought approval.